Trisha1212/TestPlanMobileApp/README.md

  3. Business risk

 ## Risk Mitigation:
-- If there is a missing role inside a project team, ask a question to project team to get the answer
+•	If there is a missing role inside a project team, ask a question to project team to get the answer before execution
-- KT should be done to avoid any circumtances.
+•	KT should be done to avoid any circumstances.
-- Test plan , test report , test stratergy should be reviewed by stakeholder and incoperation of feedback prior execution
+•	Test plan , test report , test strategy should be reviewed by stakeholder and incorporation of feedback prior execution

 <br />
 <br />